thehyve/transmart-core/transmart-batch/docs/data_formats/annotations.md

 Annotations (common)
 ====================

-"Annotations" is a general term for platforms (e.g. mRNA platforms) and other ancillary data that needs to be loaded before the experiment data for a certain high dimensional type.
-The annotation is generally not specific to a certain dataset, and can be shared between two or more similar datasets.
+"Annotations" is a general term for platforms (e.g. mRNA platforms) and other ancillary data that needs to be loaded before the experiment data of a high-dimensional data type.
+The annotation doesn't have to be specific to one dataset; it can be shared between two or more similar data sets that derive from the same platform.

-For historical reasons, parameter files named `annotation.params` refer to mRNA platforms.
-But you should prefer to use the `mrna_annotation.params` name for new files instead.

 Parameters
 ----------

-- `PLATFORM` **Mandatory**.
-The identifier for the annotation.
-The name is perhaps too specific.
-It should generally correspond to the name of the parent directory of the parameters file.
-However, unlike `STUDY_ID`, it is not inferred.
+- `PLATFORM` **(Mandatory)** The identifier of the annotation used.
+Preferably a GPL ID.
-- `TITLE` **Mandatory**.
-A human readable title for the annotation.
+- `TITLE` **(Mandatory)** A human readable title for the annotation.
-- `ANNOTATIONS_FILE` **Mandatory**.
-Either a full path to a TSV file or the name of TSV file under a directory that is a sibling of the parameters file and has the same name as the parameters file, minus its extension.
+- `ANNOTATIONS_FILE` **(Mandatory)** The name of the file containing the annotation data.
+If the annotation data file is not in the same folder as the annotation parameters file, a full path to the annotation data file may be provided.
-- `ORGANISM` _Default: Homo Sapiens_.
-The scientific name of the species the annotation is associated with.
+- `ORGANISM` _Default: Homo sapiens_.
+The scientific name of the species the platform is associated with.
-- `GENOME_RELEASE` **Mandatory** if platform contains chromosomal region information.
-The genome build if applicable (e.g. `hg19`).
+- `GENOME_RELEASE` **(Mandatory if platform contains chromosomal region information)** The genome build used for the platform (e.g. `hg19`).

+**Note:** For historical reasons, parameter files named `annotation.params` refer to mRNA platforms.
+The recommended name for new mRNA platform parameter files is `mrna_annotation.params`.

 <!-- vim: tw=80 et ft=markdown spell:
 -->